techthevote/techthevote.github.io/playbook.md

 <!-- Start Election Dates Section -->
 <div class="playbook-subtitle">Key Election Dates</div>
 <div class="playbook-title-description">There's not much time left.
 Here's what to ask people to do and when.
-Our <a href="/resources">Resources</a> includes links to voter registration forms and mail-in ballot request forms.</div>
+Find links to voter registration forms on our <a href="/resources">Resources</a> page.</div>

 ---